Grievance Procedure for Graduate Studies

 - the party filing the grievance has been denied the right to file grievances pursuant to USRR 6.5.4.

-- If the chair of the committee determines that a grievance on its face properly should be heard by another body, the chair will recommend that the Dean of Graduate Studies send the grievance to the appropriate hearing body without further proceedings in the Office of Graduate Studies.
-The Dean of Graduate Studies will send a copy of the referral to the complainant(s) and any responding parties.
+- If the chair of the committee determines that a grievance on its face properly should be heard by another body, the chair will recommend that the Vice Provost of Graduate Studies send the grievance to the appropriate hearing body without further proceedings in the Office of Graduate Studies.
+The Vice Provost of Graduate Studies will send a copy of the referral to the complainant(s) and any responding parties.

 - Prior to scheduling a hearing, the parties shall participate in mediation of the dispute unless either party waives mediation.
 Mediation shall be governed by USRR 6.2.3.

-- If mediation is successful, the mediator will forward to the Dean of Graduate Studies, the committee chair, and all parties a letter describing the outcome of the mediation and the terms upon which the parties have agreed to resolve the dispute.
-This letter shall be a recommendation to the Dean of Graduate Studies.
-The Dean of Graduate Studies will notify the mediator, the committee chair, and the parties that the recommendation has been accepted, modified, or rejected.
+- If mediation is successful, the mediator will forward to the Vice Provost of Graduate Studies, the committee chair, and all parties a letter describing the outcome of the mediation and the terms upon which the parties have agreed to resolve the dispute.
+This letter shall be a recommendation to the Vice Provost of Graduate Studies.
+The Vice Provost of Graduate Studies will notify the mediator, the committee chair, and the parties that the recommendation has been accepted, modified, or rejected.

 - All parties may represent themselves or be represented by an advisor or counsel of their choice.